ayu-theme/ayu-vim/README.md

 # Term colors
 For now In `/term` you can find color schemes for iTerm.
 More to come.

-# Ident line
+# Indent line
-To get ident line like in the screenshot install https://github.com/Yggdroot/indentLine with my version of `Roboto Mono for Powerline` from this repo and add this config.
+To get indent line like in the screenshot install https://github.com/Yggdroot/indentLine with my version of `Roboto Mono for Powerline` from this repo and add this config.
 In this Roboto Mono version added powerline glyphs and increased line-height of the font itself.

 ```Viml